dtcenter/METplus/docs/Verification_Datasets/datasets/gdas_prepbufr.rst

   Note: GDAS prepbufr data is also available via other sources (e.g., NOMADS, NOAA HPSS, and NCAR/Research Data Archive); however, NOAA/NCEI does not require an account and provides a long archive period.

 Recommended use
-  GDAS prepbufr data are commonly used for verification of standard meteorological variables, such as temperaures, dew point temperature, wind speed, visibility, and precipitation, and precipitation type.
+  GDAS prepbufr data are commonly used for verification of standard meteorological variables, such as temperatures, dew point temperature, wind speed, visibility, and precipitation, and precipitation type.

 File format
   BUFR